dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 but one flight of old MiG-21s is directly in their path, and might be able to take some unopposed shots as they fly past me.
 I turn in front of them, relying on their overtake, and that’s when the F-104s open fire.
-They’re up on an air superiority mission!
+They’re up on an air superiority mission\!
 It never occurred to me that these high-speed antiques would be used that way.
 I’d assumed they were on a bombing dash.
-Whoops!
+Whoops\!
 One of the MiG-21s manage to twist out of the way while the other goes down in flames, and as the F-104s turn to fight I have time to bring in Bulgarian MiG-23s and more MiG-21s.
 As fast as they are (and they can change altitude like a rocket), the